 Planning a Switzerland trip and want to know is the Glacier Express worth it?
 Here’s an honest review of my experience on the Glacier Express train, as well as some helpful Glacier Express tips and lots of photos from the trip to get you inspired.

 Known as one of Europe’s most beautiful train journeys, Switzerland’s Glacier Express from Zermatt to St Moritz (or vice versa) tops bucket lists of travellers (and train nerds!) the world over.
-So when I decided to travel Europe by train for a few months during my solo round the world trip, I knew I had to include it in my itinerary.
+So when I decided to travel Europe by train for a few months during my solo round the world trip, I knew I had to include this panoramic train in my itinerary.

 The train trip offers some of the best and most varied scenery you’ll be able to get on a single train journey, including snowcapped mountains, glacial streams, charming alpine villages and more.
 But, like most things in Switzerland, it doesn’t come cheap!
 There is a way to get tickets for a significantly discounted rate though, I share all my secrets in this blog post so keep reading.